lukejacksonn/hyperapp-wiki/Home.md

-[HyperApp](https://github.com/hyperapp/hyperapp) is a JavaScript library for building modern UI applications.
+[HyperApp](https://github.com/hyperapp/hyperapp) is a JavaScript library for building modern frontend applications.
 In this way, it's similar to others like React, Vue.js and Mithril.

 ```jsx
 app({